IAmAnthem/CanineCalculations/ReadMe.md

 # Canine Calculations for Ancient Anguish

-[Ancient Anguish](https://www.anguish.org) is a MUD that's been around a long time.
+[Ancient Anguish](http://www.anguish.org) is a MUD that has been around a long time.

 A feature was introduced that allows players in the Ranger class to breed pets, and for those pets to raise their traits through breeding.

 Everyone started at 0, and the traits were all unknown.
-What are they?
-How many of them are there?
-What do they do?
+- What are they?
+- How many of them are there?
+- What do they do?

 Well, we discovered there are 17 traits.
 Days were spent just figuring out the basics of getting two pets to procreate reliably.
 Months were spent trying to get all traits to have a non-zero value.